KCL-BMEIS/pynaneye/README.md

 To compile the C# code, you will need:

 *   A Windows operating system.
-*   The .NET Framework 4.8 SDK.
+*   The .NET Framework 4.8 SDK https://dotnet.microsoft.com/en-us/download/dotnet-framework/net48
-*   Microsoft Visual Studio or the .NET CLI.
-*   The AMS/OSRAM NanEye SDK
+*   The AMS/OSRAM NanEye SDK (see below)

 ### AMS/OSRAM NanEye SDK Installation